hdlugas/MZsearch/paper/paper.md

 spectral library matching for both GC-MS and LC-MS and provides an application programming interface (API) for users to define their own spectrum preprocessing transformations and similarity measures [@Huber2020].
-The 'pyOpenMS', which is a Python wrapper of the 'OpenMS', is for analyzing LC-MS data and provide common spectrum preprocessing transformations such as filtering based on m/z and intensity values [@Rost2014; @Rost2016].
+The 'pyOpenMS' tool, which is a Python wrapper of the 'OpenMS' tool, is for analyzing LC-MS data and provide common spectrum preprocessing transformations such as filtering based on m/z and intensity values [@Rost2014; @Rost2016].
 The Python package 'spectrum_utils' provides